wilmsn/simple_html_gallery/README.md

+This is Version 1.0 of my simple HTML gallery.
-This is just a very basic and easy to use gallery for your homepage.
+Feel free to use this gallery for your homepage.

-Main advantage:
+Features:
+- Full screen mode (also on mobile devices)
+- preview from nest and previous picture
 - just put all the files of your gallery in one directory
 - if you want a headline just fill one file with it (default: text.txt)
 - let the script generate the rest for you!
 - implement it in your homepage and load it via javascript

 Basic requirements:
-- a server with PHP installed and useable in the webserver
+- a server with PHP installed and useable inside the webserver

 - only one basedirectory for all your galleries
 - one subdirectory for every gallery